aaronpk/webmention.io/README.md

 </methodCall>
 ```

-#### The webmention.io server forwards this on to your site as a WebMention
+#### The webmention.io server forwards this on to your site as a Webmention

 ```
 POST http://example.com/webmention